panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 ### 2.2 Importing of *default* export

-In case if the imported module exports as a default, you can access the default import using by reading the `default` property from the module object.
+To dynamically import a *default*, just read the `default` property from the module object.

-Let's say that `defaultConcat.js` exports  function as a `default` export:
+Let's say that `defaultConcat.js` exports the function as a `default` export:

 ```javascript
 // defaultConcat.js